A man in a gray hoodie smiles on the street.

 ‘A gateway’

 Oster views working in game development as “a gateway” to the augmented reality and artificial intelligence industries.
-Especially in artificial intelligence, the Edmonton metro region has a significant competitive advantage.
+Especially in artificial intelligence, the Edmonton metro Region has a significant competitive advantage.
 The University of Alberta ranks among the top five institutions in the world for AI research, is a national leader in high performance computing, and the Alberta Machine Intelligence Institute (Amii) is helping turn that expertise into practical industry applications – including in the gaming industry.

 “If you look at fields that require a lot of concentration on high performance computing, performant code, user interface and user attraction optimization — video games is right in the mix,” says Oster.